 Owing to the business and operation nature, water is rarely being used for production of products in the manufacturing operations.
 Meanwhile, it is mainly used by employees on their daily living activities in the premises which comes from local municipal water supply.
 Therefore, the water policy focuses on encouraging the employees to save water through setting water consumption target for each premise, and keep upgrading the facilities to reduce the water wastage and consumption.
-As the water consumption was relatively low, and the local municipal water supply was stable, no issue was noted in terms of sourcing water in 2021.
+As the water consumption was relatively low, and the local municipal water supply was stable, no issue was noted in terms of sourcing water in 2022.

-The water efficiency target for 2021 set by PC Partner Dongguan was to reduce the water consumption per million HK\$ of cost of production output by 1%, compared to that of 2020.
-To achieve this target, PC Partner Dongguan formulated comprehensive yearly water efficiency initiatives, such as improving water consumption facilities and reusing the water for cooling down the air-conditioners in the premises.
+To achieve the water consumption target, PC Partner Dongguan formulated comprehensive yearly water efficiency initiatives, such as improving water consumption facilities and reusing the water for cooling down the air-conditioners in the premises.
 Such initiatives improve water efficiency principally through better water-saving management and water consumption facilities.
-During the reporting period, PC Partner Dongguan consumed 22.4921 cubic metres of water per million HK\$ of cost of production output, representing a decrease of 33.32% as compared to 2020.
-Looking forward, PC Partner Dongguan has planned to install sewage treatment facilities in the premises in 2022 for reusing water and will continue to dedicate resources to improve the water consumption efficiency as one of the sustainable growth target.
+During the Reporting Period, PC Partner Dongguan consumed 19.5387 cubic metres of water per million HK\$ of cost of production output, representing a decrease of 13.13% as compared to 2021 due to enhancement of water efficiency.

+PC Partner Dongguan has installed sewage treatment facilities in the premises for reusing water starting in 2022.
+Looking forward, PC Partner Dongguan has set a target for 2023 to reduce water consumption per million HK\$ of cost of production output by 1% using 2022 as the baseline year.
+It will continue to dedicate resources to improve the water consumption efficiency as one of the sustainable growth targets.